Are you a primary care practitioner (PCP) and passionate about health promotion and prevention?

 CPLs will receive a comprehensive training program and ongoing scientific support throughout the program and beyond.
 The CPL program consists of:

-• 6 monthly and hourly webinars for the first 6 months of the program, followed by 5 hourly webinars over the course of the remaining 9 months.
+One 1-hour webinar per month for the first 6 months of the program, followed by five 1-hour webinars over the course of the remaining 9 months.
 CPLs will also be expected to attend two introductory meetings and a program wrap-up webinar.

-• Webinars will focus on Task Force guidelines and tools, and topics related to health promotion and prevention such as screening, overdiagnosis and shared decision-making
+Webinars will focus on Task Force guidelines and tools, and topics related to health promotion and prevention such as screening, overdiagnosis and shared decision-making.
+Please see the Task Force website for examples of guideline topics that will be covered.

-• Online educational support materials and resources, frequently updated during the program, will be are available to CPLs
+Online educational support materials and resources, frequently updated during the program, will be available to CPLs.

 Qualifications